susanBuck/notes/04_PHP/09_Arrays.md

-## Key values
 [php.net Arrays](http://php.net/manual/en/language.types.array.php)

 <img src='http://making-the-internet.s3.amazonaws.com/php-arrays.png'>

-Variables are useful for storing single bits of information, but sometimes you need to store multiple bits of information together; enter arrays.

-Arrays organize information using **keys** and **values**
+Variables are useful for storing single bits of information, but sometimes you need to organize multiple bits of information together; enter arrays.
+Arrays organize information using **keys** and **values**.

-Let's look at how we can create and use an array.

-Starting now, we're going to be working towards building a simple __Raffle App__, so for our example, let's create an array of contestants that will play our game.
+To practice with arrays and some other upcoming material, we're going to build a **simple raffle application** that will randomly choose winners from a list of contestants.

+## File Setup

+	/raffle/
+		index.php
+		logic.php

+## Contestants setup

 logic.php: